pylint-dev/pylint/doc/user_guide/checkers/features.rst

 :redefined-outer-name (W0621): *Redefining name %r from outer scope (line %s)* Used when a variable's name hides a name defined in an outer scope or except handler.
-:unnecessary-global-use (W0645): *Unnecessary use of global for %r* Used when a variable defined as a global is then invoked with the `global` keyword but no assignment to this variable is done.
+:global-without-modification (W0645): *Unnecessary use of global for %r* Used when a variable defined as a global is then invoked with the `global` keyword but no assignment to this variable is done.
 :unused-import (W0611): *Unused %s*